Published On: January 30, 2026

 The fix isn’t more tools.
 It’s better norms.

-3) What "async-first" actually means (practical, not preachy)
+3) What "async-first" actually means, in practice

 Async-first doesn't mean "no meetings."
 It means: